-The Highway User Revenue Fund (HURF), a special revenue fund, accounts for the Town's share of motor fuel tax revenues.
+The Grants Fund, a special revenue fund, accounts for the Town's federal and state grant revenues.

 Community Facilities District (CFD)

 The Community Facilities District (CFD) Debt Service Fund accounts for all the debt activity associated with the Agua Fria Ranch CFD.